ythere/network-flow-display-nginx/README.md

 # network-flow-display-nginx
-to show your network flow by each interface
+to show your network flow throughing each interface